IDragnev/Graph-store/README.md

 The graphs can be directed or undirected.
 All graphs are weighted, with the edge weights being positive integers and the default weight being 1.

 A graph can be built by inserting vertices and inserting edges between vertices.
+Graphs can also be built directly with text files, see the format [here](https://github.com/IDragnev/Graph-store/blob/refactoring/file%20format.md).
 In a graph there can be at most one edge between any two vertices.

 The application has no automated build system.